anilbhatt1/Deep_Learning_EVA6_Phase1/S9_CustomResNet_OnecycleLR/README.md

 	- Model used : **ResNet_C**
 	- Resnet18 model was customized.
 Refer network diagram below for more details.
 	- **Parameters** :6,573,120
-	- Model trained for 24 epochs with OneCycleLR policy.
+	- Model trained for 24 epochs with OneCycleLR policy and achieved 89.5% accuracy.
 	- Max LR was achieved on 5th epoch.
     - L1 losses were used while training the model.
 L1_factor=0.0005
 	- Optimizer used was SGD with momentum of 0.9